Top 10+ Things to Do On The North Shore O’ahu Hawaii

 Here you’ll want to shop at the Seven Brothers for some nice Hawaiian souvenirs, and pick up garlic shrimp from Da Bald Guys.

+You can also head across the street (the street not the highway!), to the farmers market.
+There are more casual (but still permanent) shops and restaurants that are closer to food trucks.
 A popular spot is Giovani’s Shrimp Truck.
 I don’t eat shrimp so opted for Huli Huli Chicken and Seafood for freshly roasted huli huli chicken on their open fire barbecue behind the shop.

 Honourable Mention: Polynesian Cultural Centre

-I didn’t visit because it was closed the day I went to the North Shore, but their website also overwhelmed me… they have A LOT of activities.
+The Polynesian Cultural Centre is actually one of the most popular things to do in the North Shore.
+I didn’t visit because it was closed the day I went to the North Shore, and honestly, their website overwhelmed me… they have A LOT of activities.

 You can spend an entire day discovering six Polynesian Islands through unique activities, stay to watch their evening luau, and try authentic Hawaiian food at their buffet.